Hong Kong protesters, police clash as demonstrations target Chinese traders

 “The government, Carrie Lam, some legislators in functional constituencies are not elected by the people, so there are many escalating actions in different districts to reflect different social issues,” he said.
 “If political problems are not solved, social well-being issues will continue to emerge endlessly.”

-One protester said Saturday’s scuffles started when demonstrators charged the police after the latter came to the assiatcne of mainland traders who had assaulted demonstrators.
+One protester said Saturday’s scuffles started when demonstrators charged the police after the latter came to the assistance of mainland traders who had assaulted demonstrators.

 “Some people were attacked and got injured in a stampede.
 I tried to save some girls so I was also attacked by pepper spray by police.
 Now I feel so bad.
 The cops are dogs,” said the man, who would only give the name Ragnar.